bgzolab/clippers/clip-webpages/~How-to-make-touch-screen-scrolling-work-in-Firefox-Quantum.md

 ---
 title: "How to make touch-screen scrolling work in Firefox Quantum?"
-aliases: "How to make touch-screen scrolling work in Firefox Quantum?"
 created: 2025-04-05T17:31:16
 modified: 2025-04-05T17:31:16
 description: "Using Firefox quantum 57 and Ubuntu 17.10, I am unable to scroll a web page by touching the screen and sliding the page.
 However this works in Chrome browser.How to make touch-screen scrolling w..."